 Find us on

-Based in a former Thatchers Yard, next to Salhouse Broad, my rural location both informs my work and provides me some of with the raw materials that I need to give a sense of place.
+Based in a former Thatchers Yard, next to Salhouse Broad, my rural location both informs my work and provides me some of with the raw materials that I need to give it a sense of place.
 Using locally sourced thatch from work on local roofs provides me with a beautiful glaze.

 Using silt taken from restoration of the Broads also provides me with a natural glaze, with it being high in silica from the decomposition of plant material over the years.

 When I fire my wood kiln I use fallen branches collected on foot locally and recycle pine pallets from local firms.

 My pots are mostly hand thrown using a variety of stoneware clays, ranging from porcelain to a high iron fleck combined with a love of surface pattern and texture, a Japanese influence resonates through my work.

 This comes not just from Japanese ceramics, but also from textiles, traditions, attitudes and a huge respect both for nature and the handmade.

 An active decision not to persue an M.A, but to undertake independant Post Grad training in Japan led to workshops in Mashiko with Hamada Tomo-o, Matsusaki Ken, Euan Craig, and Wali Hawes, amongst others.
 These then led to a summer long residency with I.W.C.A.T in Tokoname in 2009 and a first hand introduction to the pots of Shigaraki, Seto and Mino.

 My connections with Japan have brought many learning and exhibiting opportunities and I am grateful to have had met some lifelong friends with a shared passion for clay and craft.